lerenn/code-manager/docs/features/004-validate-project-structure-and-git-configuration.md

 - **ALL Git operations** must be implemented here
 - **Integration tests only** - no unit tests for this adapter

-#### 4. CGWT Package Extension
+#### 4. WTM Package Extension
-The CGWT package extends with comprehensive validation logic:
+The WTM package extends with comprehensive validation logic:

 **Key Components:**
 - `validateProjectStructure()`: Main validation orchestrator